Research Phase

 The doctoral thesis is the central element in all doctoral programs.
 The doctoral thesis proves the ability of the doctoral candidate to conduct independent scientific work on a high academic level.
 It shows his/her capability to comprehend and reflect the latest state of art in his/her field of research and extend this field through methodologically founded contributions.

 Due to the differences in scientific customs of the various disciplines there are no strict guidelines concerning length and form of a doctoral thesis.
 In the humanities, the thesis is usually a monograph.
 In justified cases, it is however possible to submit a cumulative dissertation.
-This is a compilation of several peer-reviewed articles on a similar topic.
-The DSPL and the Doctoral Advisory Board decide at the public presentation whether it is possible to submit a cumulative dissertation or not.
 In any case, it is important to follow scientific standards and to comply with the international standards of the discipline.
 The decision how the thesis will look like (language, form) should be discussed with the supervisor.

 Course Work

 Doctoral education at the University of Vienna also includes a training component in form of course work.
-Candidates must enroll at least in two ID seminars and/or colloquia.
+Candidates must enroll at least in two ID seminars and/or colloquia of the DSPL 41.
 It is important that seminars and colloquia chosen support the research project and are relevant to the doctoral project in general.

-Course work relevant for doctoral candidates can be found in the online course directory (Doctoral Study Program 41).
+Course work relevant for doctoral candidates can be found in the online course directory (DSPL 41).
 Usually, only seminars from this program can be accredited.
 In justified cases, courses on the master level can be attended as well, but not courses on the bachelor level.

 New: Doctoral candidates can take courses at the Central European University!
 More information can be found here.